square-computersetup/square-computersetup.github.io/_pages/win.md

 {% include figure url="/assets/images/win-account3.png" image_path="/assets/images/win-account3.png" %}

-If you have signed into your microsoft account previously you will then need to put in your password and enter the verification code that will be sent via SMS.
+If you have signed into your microsoft account previously you will istead need to put in your password and enter the verification code that will be sent via SMS.

 Note: This password may be different than your Square password.

-After logging in the computer will continue setting up and may restart again and eventually you will see a screen that says Setting up your device for work
+After logging in, you will need to accept some terms and condtions, then computer will continue setting up and may restart again and eventually you will see a screen that says Setting up your device for work

 {% include figure url="/assets/images/win-setup.png" image_path="/assets/images/win-setup.png" %}